0J3/QuickRPC/README.md

 # QuickRPC

-Basically [https://github.com/discordjs/RPC](https://github.com/discordjs/RPC) but with improvements Figure out how to use this yourself lol
+Basically [https://github.com/discordjs/RPC](https://github.com/discordjs/RPC) but with improvements<br/>
+Figure out how to use this yourself lol

 ---